Peelian principles: Development

-The Metropolitan Police officers were often referred to as 'Bobbies' after Sir Robert (Bobby) Peel, and are regarded as the first modern police force.
+The Metropolitan Police officers were often referred to as 'Bobbies' after Sir Robert (Bobby) Peel, and are often regarded (incorrectly) as the first modern police force.

 The nine principles of policing

 The nine principles of policing originated from the "General Instructions" issued to every new police officer in the Metropolitan Police from 1829.
-Although Peel discussed the spirit of some of these principles in his speeches and other communications, the historians Susan Lentz and Robert Chaires found no proof that he compiled a formal list.
-The Home Office has suggested that the instructions were probably written, not by Peel himself, but by Charles Rowan and Richard Mayne, the joint Commissioners of the Metropolitan Police when it was founded.
+The Home Office suggests that the instructions were probably written, not by Peel himself, but by Charles Rowan and Richard Mayne, the joint Commissioners of the Metropolitan Police when it was founded.
+Although Peel discussed the spirit of some of these principles in his speeches and other communications, the historians Susan Lentz and Robert Chaires found no proof that he compiled a formal list, and those he did discuss were likely based on pre-existing ideas.

 Those general principles were later distilled into nine points by Charles Reith in his 1948 book A Short History of the British Police and it is in this form they are usually cited: